ONC Staff Profile

-Fabio is originally from Brazil but also holds a Spanish citizenship.
+Fabio holds multiple citizenship (Brazil, Spain and Canada).
 He earned a PhD in Biological Oceanography from the University of Hawaii at Manoa and a Master's degreee in the same field from the University of Sao Paulo in Brazil.
 His research focuses on investigating the vast biological diversity that inhabits the ocean’s seafloor (marine benthos).
 As a benthic ecologist he has specialized on deep-sea habitats, particularly submarine canyons, which are often hotspots of biodiversity and biomass, harbouring countless life forms that include almost all phyla of the animal kingdom.
 Crustaceans, molluscs, cold-water corals, and numerous bottom fish species are of particular interest as they are targeted by deep-water commercial fisheries.
-He is interested in understanding the environmental constraints that promote the occurrence if these biodiversity hotspots in the ocean floor.
+He is interested in understanding the environmental constraints that promote the occurrence of these biodiversity hotspots in the ocean floor.
 In addition, to address the potential impacts of human activities such as deep-sea fishing, ocean deoxygenation, and climate change on these biodiversity oases.
 Fabio has accumulated nearly 20 years of seagoing experience and has participated in research cruises off Antarctica, New Zealand, Hawaii, Brazil, Norway, Canada and Spain.
 His experience at sea also includes diving in manned submersibles as deep as 1,000 m in submarine canyons off Hawaii.

 Major responsibilities for Fabio at Ocean Networks Canada include not only helping to involve top-notch deep-sea researchers with the use of our observatory infrastructure, but also to analyze ONC data to produce breakthrough scientific knowledge about the functioning, biodiversity and effects of human-induced change in the deep-sea.
 Fabio also holds an Adjunct Assistant Professor position in the Department of Biology at UVic, lecturing at BIOL-311, BIOL-319, BIOL-466, EOS-350, CENG- 421 courses about deep-sea biodiversity, human impacts in the deep-ocean, and on the use of ONC’s video imagery for science, education and outreach.